Lamprell ticks off load-out and float-off for first of two jack-up rigs built for Saudi yard

 Back in October 2021, Lamprell secured funding for the continuation of the construction of these two rigs.
 Later that same month, the UEA player inked a $45 million revolving trade loan facility with two banks to cover the costs for the building of these two jack-ups.

-In an update on Tuesday, Lamprell announced the successful completion of the load-out and float-off of the first jack-up drilling unit being constructed for IMI, explaining that the rig will now undergo intensive mechanical completion and commissioning before being transferred to IMI’s yard in Ras Al Khair, Saudi Arabia, for final commissioning before being deployed locally.
+In an update on Tuesday, Lamprell announced the successful completion of the load-out and float-off of the first jack-up drilling unit being constructed for IMI, explaining that the rig would undergo intensive mechanical completion and commissioning before being transferred to IMI’s yard in Ras Al Khair, Saudi Arabia, for final commissioning before being deployed locally.

 Christopher McDonald, CEO of Lamprell said, commented: “We’ve had excellent team collaboration in getting this first rig delivered to the highest standards of safety and quality.
 We have also welcomed many Saudi nationals during the course of the project as part of supporting the capacity building for IMI’s capabilities.
 The maritime yard in Saudi Arabia is a significant part of the country’s economic ambition and we are honoured to be playing a role in its realisation.”